alex-connolly/guardian/samples/common_patterns/README.md

-Re-implementation of the Solidity common patterns.
+Re-implementation of the Solidity 'common patterns'.